UMassCDS/MSF-OCR-Streamlit/README.md

+> [!IMPORTANT]
+> This code has been integrated into the sister repository, https://github.com/UMassCDS/ds4cg-DoctorsWithoutBorders.
+All future changes should be done on that repository.
+This repository is now read-only.
+>
 # MSF-OCR-Streamlit

 Uses a Streamlit web app in conjunction with an Optical Character Recognition (OCR) library to allow for uploading documents, scanning them, and correcting information.